COMPONENTS OF A GRADUATE SCHOOL APPLICATION

 In short, while most schools do have some general GPA scale for evaluating candidates, they may place your GPA in the context of your particular undergraduate course of study.
 In the case of MFA candidates, your writing or art sample will carry a good deal of weight.

 Letters of recommendation should be positive statements of support and should substantiate your ability to do well in the graduate program.
 Select faculty members who know you and your academic work in depth and ask if they can provide you with strong recommendations.
 (It is helpful if they know the graduate program to which you are applying).
-You should facilitate the process by providing the evaluators with a copy of your transcript, a resume and a copy of your application essay.
+You should facilitate the process by providing the evaluators with a copy of your transcript, a resume, and a copy of your application essay.
 Ask if you should supply them with any other information that would assist them in writing the letters of recommendation.
 Most graduate schools now request online letters through the online application.
 You would need to supply your recommender’s email address for this process.
-Please remember to thank your professors for their letters and to inform them of the outcome of your application for admission to graduate school and fellowships.
+Please remember to thank your professors for their letters and to inform them of the outcome of your application.

 You are asked if you wish to waive your right of access to the letter of recommendation.
 The letters are generally given greater validity if you choose to do so.